Yellow Sea: Flora and fauna

 The sea is rich in seaweed (predominantly kelp, Laminaria japonica), cephalopods, crustaceans, shellfish, clams, and especially in blue-green algae which bloom in summer and contribute to the water color (see image above).
 For example, the seaweed production in the area was as high as 1.5 million tonnes in 1979 for China alone.
 The abundance of all these plant and animal species increases toward the south and indicates a high sea productivity, accounting for the diversity of fish species and high fish yield from the sea.
 Several species of goby new to science have been discovered recently in the Yellow Sea.

 The southern part of the Yellow Sea, including the entire west coast of Korea, contains a 10 km belt of intertidal mudflats, which has the total area of 2850 km2 and is maintained by 4–10 m.
 Those flats consist of highly productive sediments with a rich benthic fauna and are of great importance for migratory waders and shorebirds.
 Surveys show that the area is the single most important site for migratory birds on northward migration in the entire East Asian – Australasian Flyway, with more than 35 species occurring in internationally significant numbers.
 Two million birds, at minimum, pass through at the time, and about half that number use it on southward migration.
 About 300,000 migrating birds were transiting annually only through the Saemangeum tidal flat area.
 This estuary was however dammed by South Korea in 1991–2006 that resulted in drying off the land.
-Land reclamation also took 65% of the intertidal area in China between the 1950s and 2002, and as of 2005 there were plans to reclaim a further 45%.
+Land reclamation also took 65% of the intertidal area (of China, North Korea and South Korea) between the 1950s and 2002, and as of 2005 there were plans to reclaim a further 45%.